urmel79/IO_esp8266_oled_gps_lora_gh/README.md

-# Project description: LoRa and LoRaWAN testing bench with GPS tracking
+# LoRa and LoRaWAN testing bench with GPS tracking

 Last changed on June 7, 2020.